-Steve's first film Hoop Dreams won every major critics award as well as a Peabody and Robert F. Kennedy Journalism Award in 1995.
+Steve's first film Hoop Dreams won every major critics award in 1994 as well as a Peabody and Robert F. Kennedy Journalism Award in 1995.
 The film earned James the Directors Guild of America Award and the MTV Movie Award’s "Best New Filmmaker."
-Recently, Hoop Dreams was selected for the Library of Congress’ National Film Registry, signifying the film’s enduring importance to American film history, and hailed by critic Roger Ebert as "the great American documentary."
+Recently, Hoop Dreams was selected for the Library of Congress’ National Film Registry, signifying the film’s enduring importance to American film history, and hailed by critic Roger Ebert as, "the great American documentary."